ephemeral-laboratories/usemy-name-site/principles/do-not-sort-names.md

 ---
+title: "Principle: Do not attempt to “cleverly” sort names"
 ---

-# Principle: Do not attempt to “cleverly” sort names

 If someone asks for names to be sortable, the best you can possibly do is basic lexicographical sorting, or possibly Unicode collation.
 And even if you do one